MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 Identify key stakeholders
 -------------------------

-The business use cases defined in the previous step will include organizational scope of Phone System with Calling Plan implementation, and based on that, the comprehensive stakeholder matrix can be completed to include the right people to be involved in the project.
+The business use cases defined in the previous step will include organizational scope of Phone System with Calling Plans implementation, and based on that, the comprehensive stakeholder matrix can be completed to include the right people to be involved in the project.

 <table>
 <thead>